 A powerful formulation that targets dark circles, puffiness, and signs of aging to deliver radiant and energized eyes.

-The combination of active ingredients works by improving microvascular integrity and microcirculation, reducing swelling and stimulating the skin’s firmness.
+The combination of active ingredients improves microvascular integrity and microcirculation, reduces swelling, and stimulates the skin’s firmness.

-This has a dual effect of reducing the dark circles and spider veins and also shrinking puffy areas, resulting in smooth and vibrant skin.
+This has a dual effect of reducing dark circles and spider veins and shrinking puffy areas, resulting in smooth and vibrant skin.